Skip to main content

 Readers expect

 The structure of your writing can affect how the reader interprets it and thus what you are actually communicating.
-Knowing what the reader expects at any given moment will allow you to present information in the order the reader expects to see it and thereby gain some control over how the reader interprets it.
+If you know what the reader expects at any given moment, you will be able to present information in the order the reader expects to see it.
+In doing so, you will gain some control over how the reader interprets it.

 Active Voice